 We are huge fans of the classic Taco Salad, and for meal prep, these Turkey Taco Lunch Bowls are my go-to.
 For those days you want something just a little different, this beer chicken taco salad (with herby cilantro lime vinaigrette) is absolutely perfect!

-This is ever so slightly different from a classic taco salad; we are swapping taco meat for slow cooker beer chicken, and the salsa for a light and tangy cilantro lime vinaigrette.
+This is ever so slightly different from a classic taco salad; we are swapping taco meat for slow cooked beer chicken, and the salsa for a light and tangy cilantro lime vinaigrette.
 It’s a subtle but delicious change!

 Load it up with the taco regulars: cheese, avocado, black beans, tortilla chips and more!